OCP-on-NERC/docs/architecture/observability/README.md

 5. Enable the multi-cluster observability add-on.
 There are a couple of options to accomplish this:
     - Via the OpenShift web console, select the installed operators and clicking on “Create instance” for MultiClusterObservability
     - Create a Custom Resource (CR) and apply it
-6. Step #5 will generate a link for Grafana in the RHACM web console once all the necessary pods for Thanos, Grafana and Alertmanager are created, and all the managed clusters are connected to the RHACM Hub cluster and sending their metrics to the RHACM observability service
+6. Step #5 will generate a link for Grafana in the RHACM web console once all the necessary pods for Thanos, Grafana, and Alertmanager are created, and all the managed clusters are connected to the RHACM Hub cluster and sending their metrics to the RHACM observability service
 7. Click on the Grafana link to launch the Grafana dashboard to validate that observability is enabled and metrics data is populated

 ### Observability workflow